SMSpp-Project/MCFLemonSolver/README.md

 This project implements `MCFLemonSolver`, a SMS++ `:Solver` for [MCFBlock](https://gitlab.com/smspp/mcfblock) based on interfacing solvers from the [LEMON PROJECT](https://lemon.cs.elte.hu/trac/lemon).
-In fact, `MCFLemonSolver` is not a single solver but no less than 16 classes obtained instantiating 4 different "base" solvers.
+In fact, `MCFLemonSolver` is not a single solver but up to 72 classes obtained instantiating 4 different "base" solvers on 2 different kinds of graphs and with all possible combinations of 3 different types of flows and costs (`double`, `long`, `int`).

+## MCFLemonSolver* variants

+Upon compiling, a number of `Solver` variants is added to the `Solver` factory.
+These depend on the four main algorithms implemented by the LEMON project

+- `NetworkSimplex`
+- `CostScaling`
+- `CycleCanceling`
+- `CapacityScaling`

-Each solver is instantiated on two different types of graphs (`SmartDigraph` and `MCFListDigraph`) and on the types of costs and capacities on the edges, which can be `int`, `double` or `long`.
+Each solver is instantiated on two different types of graphs:
+`SmartDigraph`, which is more efficient but static (it does not allow to add/remove, open/close arcs) and `MCFListDigraph` (a small ad-hoc improvement of the original `ListDigraph`), which can be less efficient but allows to add/remove, open/close arcs.
+These already make 8 variants, each of which can be implemented with different of costs and capacities on the arcs, which can be `int`, `double` or `long`.
 Although `int` is supported, for large graphs (or large costs/capacities/deficits on small graphs) it risks overflows.

-The algorithms implemented by the LEMON project are:

-- NetworkSimplex
-- CostScaling
-- CycleCanceling
-- CapacityScaling

-For each of these algorithms, a class has been created, derived from a base class `MCFLemonSolver` that unites them, to manage method calls correctly using polymorphism.
+Thus, up to 72 variants can be inserted in the `Solver` factory, with the general form

+    A<G,C,V>

+with A chosen in

+	MCFLemonSolverNetworkSimplex ,
+	MCFLemonSolverCycleCanceling ,
+	MCFLemonSolverCostScaling ,
+	MCFLemonSolverCapacityScaling ,

+G chosen in `SmartDigraph`, `MCFListDigraph`, and C, V chosen in `int`, `double` or `long` (the first being the cost type, the second the flows type).
+Since these can be many, the macro `SMSpp\_which\_insert\_LEMON' in `MCFLemonSolver.cpp` allows to restrict them to only a subset of the supported cost / flow types.
+The value is numeric and coded bitwise:

+ - bit 0 ( + 1 ): double costs and/or flows

+ - bit 1 ( + 2 ): long costs and/or flows

+ - bit 2 ( + 3 ): int costs and/or flows

+With only one bit set to 1, the 8 variants having only that type as flows and costs are inserted.
+With two bits set to 1, 8 variants are inserted for each of the 4 possible combinations of the two types as flows and costs (i.e., 32 variants).
+With all three bits set to 1, 8 variants are inserted for each of the 9 possible combinations of the three types as flows and costs (i.e., 72 variants.
+The macro can be changed in the `makefile`.

-The interface with the solvers provided by the LEMON project works thanks to the modifications made to the include/lemon/array_map.h file.
+The interface with the solvers provided by the LEMON project works thanks to the changes made to the `include/lemon/array_map.h` file.
 Since it has not been updated for some time, it was not compatible with C++20 versions, causing problems, especially with the compilation of Concepts.
 This file is provided within the include/lemon directory, modified to ensure correctness, and a patch has been proposed to the LEMON developers, who I assume will modify this file to make it available in their repositories.

-The files are provided "working," so the user does not need to download LEMON themselves.
-If they did, the array_map.h file downloaded from LEMON might not have been updated yet, potentially compromising the compilation of MCFLemonSolver.
+The files are provided "working", so the user does not need to download LEMON themselves.
+If they did, the `array_map.h` file downloaded from LEMON might not have been updated yet, potentially compromising the compilation of `MCFLemonSolver`.

-If LEMON provides a new release and the user wants to update, it is necessary to check the correctness of array_map.h, particularly the correct use of std::allocator.
+If LEMON provides a new release and the user wants to update, it is necessary to check the correctness of array_map.h, particularly the correct use of `std::allocator`.

-This repository depends, of course, on MCFBlock, as its proper functioning depends on it.
-The reasons why MCFLemonSolver strictly depends on MCFBlock are:

-- All LEMON structures contained within MCFLemonSolver depend on the relative structures of MCFBlock (the cost map of LEMON depends on the cost vector of MCFBlock, and so on ...)

-- For the Modifications, an instance of MCFBlock is modified to reflect its changes to the LEMON structures contained in MCFLemonSolver.

-Currently, LEMON provides solvers that are compatible with integer costs and capacities, so tests with double values for these would not work.

 ## Getting started

-These instructions will let you build MCFLemonSolver on your system.
+These instructions will let you build `MCFLemonSolver` on your system.

 ### Requirements